sujil02/StockTradingApplication/StockMarketTradingPlatform/res/DESIGN-README.txt

 A new View has been added to support GUI view of the program.
 It provides User interface to all the features provided by controller and takes input from user and provides inputs to controller depending upon the feature called.

+Assignment 10:
+Changes in Model: There is no public facing change in model.
+All the features exposed earlier are still available and were tested to check continuity.

+Changes in Controller:
+The Feature to implement strategies is implemented in controller since the basic functions required to perform any investing strategy is buying stocks which is already exposed from model.
+Each strategy